Frequently Asked Questions

 When class is over, please use the spray bottles and rags to wipe your mat, hang it back on the wall, and put away any small props that you used.
 Thanks!

-Privates and semi-privates will take place on the reformer or tower/springboard.
+• Privates and semi-privates will take place on the reformer or tower.
+We may also utilize other specialized equipment like the Cadillac, Wunda chair, or ladder barrel.
 Some of the exercises are similar to the matwork, and some are completely unique.
 The instructor tailors the session to you — or you and your partner — and is able to provide more precise feedback.

 Privates and semi-privates may be in Suite A or Suite B.